LouisMazel/maz-ui/apps/docs/src/guide/migration-v5.md

 You still have `hsl(var(--maz-<color>))` in your CSS.
 See the required change above.

 **A maz-ui component's border is a weird color.**
-Expected if you were overriding `--maz-border` with a non-color value.
-Confirm it's a valid CSS color in v5.
+Expected if you were overriding `--maz-divider` (renamed from `--maz-border` in v5) with a non-color value.
+Confirm it's a valid CSS color.

 **My custom preset's colors are ignored.**
 Check the preset's type — if you imported `HSL` explicitly, switch to `CSSColor` (or just remove the type annotation).
 Raw HSL strings still work at runtime.